Q. How big is the program?

 A. Students may pay using MasterCard, VISA, or Discover credit cards in person, over the phone, or online.
 Students wishing to pay by mail may also use a check or money order.
 Learn more at www.humboldt.edu/extended/registration.html#fees.

 Online payments go through a secure and trusted third party (CashNet SmartPay system) and students using a credit card will be charged a 2.75% service fee.
-To avoid paying the service fee students may pay their bill directly to HSU’s College of eLearning and Extended Education by paying in person or over the phone.
+To avoid paying the service fee students may pay their bill directly to the HSU College of Extended Education & Global Engagement by paying in person or over the phone.

 Q. How does the internship work?